MuhammadA-C/wgu-c195-v2/README.md

 This project was created as a class assignment for WGU, C195.
 This CRUD application was meant to be created for a hypothetical company that needs to be able to have customers schedule appointments.

+*Note: This project prompt isn't based on a specific real company, but a realistic scenario*

 **Note**
 * A database ERD diagram was provided
 * The database structure was provided